OlekOlaisen/Hundred-Questions-Game/README.md

 - Slideshow
 - Previous and Next button
 - Swipe left or right
 - Restricted swiping and clicking past the first or last question.
+- The background changes color on each page
  ```

  ## Technologies Used